-The 'mailto' URI/IRI scheme [RFC4395bis] is used to identify resources that are reached using Internet mail.
+The 'mailto' URI/IRI scheme is a URI/IRI scheme [RFC4395bis] used to identify resources that are reached using Internet mail.
 In its simplest form, a 'mailto' URI/IRI contains an Internet mail address.
-For interactions that require message headers or message bodies to be specified, the 'mailto' URI/IRI scheme also allows providing mail header fields and the message body.
+For interactions that require message headers or message bodies to be specified, the 'mailto' URI/IRI scheme also allows providing mail header fields and a message body.